BitGo/BitGoJS/DEVELOPERS.md

 $ yarn lerna bootstrap
 ```

+# Documentation
+API and SDK documentation can be found at: https://platform.bitgo.com/.

 # Things to Avoid
 You should not be using the `tsc` command in terminal.
 Doing so WITHOUT a tsconfig file
 (which informs tsc where to install files) would lead to translation files